-Biff Burger was based out of Clearwater, Florida, when it opened in 1956 and had pretty much all of its locations on the eastern side of the United States, with a few in Canada.
+When it opened in 1956, Biff Burger was based in Clearwater, Florida.
+Its locations were mainly on the eastern side of the United States, with a few in Canada.

-Now, some 70 years or so later, only two locations survive.
-This is in St. Petersburg, Florida; the other restaurant was renamed Beef Burger in Greensboro, North Carolina.
+Now, some 70 years or so later, only two locations survive: One restaurant in St. Petersburg, Florida; the other restaurant was renamed Beef Burger in Greensboro, North Carolina.

 In case you were wondering, there was no Biff.
 It was an acronym for Best In Fast Food.